jiaxicheng/pentaho/prd_pdi_waterfall-chart.md

 **Note:** we want the first month shown as 'Start' and ordered as the first one, `GROUP BY` sorts the result by default, adding `ORDER BY NULL` will disable the sorting.

+Select the following checkbox:
-make sure to tick: Replace variables in script?
+* [x] Replace variables in script?

 3. Add `Modified Java Script Value` step with the following code: